 Ponzi schemes are one of the most common types of investment fraud in New Zealand.

-Named after the Italian con artist Charles Ponzi, they are constructed to appear like finance companies, foreign exchange brokerages or any other successful business.
-They depend on a steady cashflow from new investors to pay out investors who want to withdraw their initial investment or any profits.
+Named after the Italian con artist Charles Ponzi, Ponzi Schemes are constructed to appear like finance companies, foreign exchange brokerages or any other successful business.
+They depend on a steady cashflow from new investors to pay out existing investors who want to withdraw their initial investment or any profits.

 Prosecuting Ponzi scheme operators and other professionals who run similar investment fraud schemes is an important part of holding to account those who fail to conduct business in accordance with the expectations of a reputable market.